- About Us

 Reviewers who received the 2014 Peer Review Program Manual hard copy materials also received a disc containing the entire Manual (including all forms, questionnaires, etc.) in electronic form.
 By uploading the disc to your computer, you will have not only all the forms, questionnaires and checklists needed to complete an engagement or system review electronically, but also have the ability to research technical issues as they arise through access to the Standards, Interpretations, Supplemental Guidance, etc., which are all contained in the uploaded file.

 The NYSSCPA Peer Review Committee adopted a policy that requires all peer review related documents to be submitted to the NYSSCPA electronically.
-Except for special and limited circumstances, hard copy peer review documents for peer reviews commenced on or after that date will be rejected and returned to reviewers.
+Except for special and limited circumstances, hard copy peer review documents for peer reviews commenced on or after April 16, 2010 will be rejected and returned to reviewers.

 To assist you in submitting peer review documents electronically, the Guide contained in this subsection contains detailed information on, and guidelines for, electronic submission along with a comprehensive list of those documents which must be filed in electronic form.